Estimated reading time: 6 minutes

 Exercise: Physical activity increases blood flow to the PFC, improving focus, mood, and decision-making.
 Even a brief walk can help clear your mind and reduce stress.
 Research shows that aerobic exercise, such as jogging or dancing, strengthens neural connections in the PFC, improving cognitive function and emotional regulation (McEwen & Morrison, 2013).

-Good Sleep: Rest is essential for cognitive function, as sleep enables the PFC to process emotions, store memories, and maintain sharpness.
+Good Sleep: Rest is essential for cognitive function is essential for cognitive function, as sleep enables the PFC to process emotions, store memories, and maintain sharpness.
 Insufficient sleep impairs judgment and emotional regulation.
 For instance, staying up all night before an exam can make concentration and information recall more difficult, demonstrating that quality sleep is vital for optimal performance (Diamond, 2013).

 In conclusion, the prefrontal cortex serves as the decision-maker, and stress can easily overwhelm it.
 The more you nurture it through mindfulness, exercise, and rest, the better you’ll manage life’s challenges.
 So the next time you feel scattered or emotional, remember to reset your PFC.